paulscherrerinstitute/gitutils/Readme.md

     > git push
     ```

-> Remarks: When a successful fork happens, it already creates the upstream link.
+> Remark: When a successful fork happens, it already creates the upstream link.
 This is done automatically.
 Therefore, to synchronize your fork with the current state of the original repository and deal with possible merge conflicts, do the following:

     ```bash
     > git fetch upstream
     > git merge upstream/master
     ```

+> Tip: To update your current fork state, use the fork command with -c directive.
+It will delete your personal fork and pull the latest state of the original project.

 ### MERGE REQUEST